rlivingsus/misc/AllBooks.md

 - Williams, Florence: The 3-Day Effect
 - Wright, Craig: The Hidden Habits of Genius
 - Wyman, Patrick: The Verges
 - Zwillich, Todd: The Man who knew the Way to the Moon
+- STAR TREK: Strange New Worlds.
+1) The High Country, 2) Asylum, 3) Toward the Night

 #### BOOK SERIES